proveskit/Documentation/docs/core_documentation/hardware/1U_structure.md

 ![Figure 2](images/Structure_2.jpg)
 <p align="center">Figure 2: The Raw PROVES Kit Structure Components</p>

+!!! warning

-> WARNING: When selecting fasteners do not use Zinc Plated.
+   When selecting fasteners do not use Zinc Plated.
 Although the risk is low, use of Zinc Plated Fasteners for flight can cause issues with your launch provider.
 See this [NASA site](https://nepp.nasa.gov/whisker/reference/tech_papers/Brusse2003-Zinc-Whisker-Awareness.pdf) for more details.

 ### Half U's
 - **Material:** 1.6mm Thickness 5052 Formable Aluminum Sheet Metal